MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Run as-needed queries

-The enterprise scale analytics and AI construction set has shared workspaces where analysts can query data, subject to permissions.
+The the data management and analytics scenario has shared workspaces where analysts can query data, subject to permissions.
 It is common for data products to provide dedicated compute to run queries as they're needed.
 In both cases, analyst can run queries against data assets in the data landing zone(s); this is also subject to permissions.
 The results from the queries can be stored in Azure Data Lake workspaces to be used again.

 ### User feedback